smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/04 - Equi, Theta and Natural Joins.md

 #### Natural Joins

-The use of an asterisk in the SELECT statement is mandatory and the output does not show duplicate column names.
-This query is the same as an equi-join on the ID, Fruit and Quantity columns between Table A and Table B.
+The use of an asterisk in the `SELECT` statement is mandatory and the output does not show duplicate column names.
+This query is the same as an equi-join on the `ID`, `Fruit` and `Quantity` columns between `Table A` and `Table B`.

 ```sql
 SELECT  *